avi892nash/LaungeTest/memory-bank/progress.md

 - The `✕` icon for clearing a selected airport is an intended UI feature.
 Other general placeholder icons might exist elsewhere (e.g., text emojis ℹ️, 🎫).
 - The current styling for icons within text inputs (`searchBarText`, `dropdownText`) in `ExploreScreen.tsx` uses a single color (`#FFFFFF`) for both the icon character and the text.
 This needs to be adjusted so icons are orange and text is dark, as per the target design.
 - The new filter button in `ExploreScreen.tsx` is present structurally but has no functionality.
+- **Image URL Duplication (Resolved):** An issue where image URLs could be malformed (e.g., `.../images/images/filename.png`) for offers added via the partner dashboard has been fixed by correcting how the backend stores image paths.